dustinpfister/blog_posts/_posts/lodash_difference.md

 layout: post
 categories: lodash
 id: 407
-updated: 2022-01-14 07:29:09
+updated: 2022-01-14 07:32:41
-version: 1.17
+version: 1.18
 ---

 In this post I will be writing about some [lodash difference method](https://lodash.com/docs/4.17.11#difference) that can be used to find out what values in an array are not included on one or more additional arrays.
+The comparisons are made in compliance with the Same Value Zero standard that is used in methods like that of the [lodash eq](/2019/12/04/lodash_eq/) method.

 <!-- more -->